VACLab/BiasAnalyzerVis/README.md

 # BiasAnalyzer_Vis_JS
-JS files for the BiasAnalyzer visualization.
+A PyCharm project for bundling BiasAnalyzer javascript files.
+Raw files are in the "src" directory.

-These don't work with CohortWidget.
+This project doesn't yet work with CohortWidget.